Dnepropetrovsk maniacs: Chilean documentary

 The documentary was notable for showing a wide range of previously unseen photographs and video material from the case.
-From an anonymous source, the filmmakers obtained a longer and unedited version of the cellphone video showing the murder of Sergei Yatzenko on 12 July 2007.
-Sayenko and Suprunyuk are seen standing at the woodland roadside next to their Daewoo Lanos taxi, waiting for a suitable victim to arrive and discussing what they are going to do.
+From an anonymous source, the filmmakers obtained a longer and unedited version of the cellphone video showing the murder of Sergei Yatzenko.
+Sayenko and Suprunyuk are seen standing at the woodland roadside next to Suprunyuk's Daewoo Lanos taxi, waiting for a suitable victim to arrive and discussing what they are going to do.
 At one point, Suprunyuk is seen looking through binoculars for any approaching vehicles.
 He can also be seen posing with a hammer, which he conceals inside a yellow plastic bag.
 After 20 minutes, Sergei Yatzenko arrives on a bicycle and is knocked to the ground before the attack in the woods next to the road begins.
 Yatzenko's children were asked to take part in the documentary, but they declined.
 According to the commentary, at least five more murder videos are known to exist.
 The Yatzenko video was shown to the Chilean horror-film director Jorge Olguín, who was so disturbed that he was unable to watch all of it.
-The documentary also showed brief excerpts from a five-minute video of the murder of another victim of the maniacs, an unidentified man.
+The documentary also showed brief excerpts from a five-minute video of the murder of another victim, an unidentified man.
 At one point in the video, the killers comment that the man has a gold tooth.
 The man was killed with blows to the head and a knife, with some of his personal belongings taken as trophies.